hinastory/hexo-oembed/README.md

 `{% oembed permlink [maxwidth] [maxheight] %}`

-## Options
+## Configuration

 ### className

-You can provide top-level base class name of this preview link HTML.
+You can provide a base CSS class name of this embeded HTML.
 (Default: `oembed`)

 ### endpoints

 You can provide endpoints of oEmbed provider.
 (Default: None)